connectrpc/conformance/README.md

 various scenarios with a client-server interaction to ensure the results are as expected across platforms.

 Tests are divided into two types: client tests and server tests.
-Those which verify clients are run against a reference server implementation of the Conformance Service written with [Connect Go](https://github.com/connectrpc/connect-go).
+Those which verify clients are run against a reference server implementation of the Conformance Service written with [connect-go](https://github.com/connectrpc/connect-go).

-Likewise, servers under test will be verified by a reference client implementation of the Conformance Service also written with Connect Go.
+Likewise, servers under test will be verified by a reference client implementation of the Conformance Service also written with connect-go.

 To verify compatibility with other protocol implementations, the conformance test also uses reference client and server implementations that use the [gRPC-Go module](https://github.com/grpc/grpc-go).